 Some of the programmes and activities pursued by WET included the WIEF Global Discourse, WIEF Occasional Papers, WIEF Initiative on regenerative medicine, Awqaf Exchange @ WIEF, WIEF Young Graduates Entrepreneurship Workshop, Workshop on financial inclusion, and WIEF Social Entrepreneurship Challenge.

 The WIEF Global Discourse Series provides an opportunity to discuss and exchange new ideas on current issues relating to science and technology between experts, academicians, researchers, professionals, industrialists and students.
-This year’s Global Discourse was on artificial intelligence held on 15 May 2017.
+This year’s Global Discourse was on quantum computing held on 20 September 2018.

 The aim of the WIEF Occasional Paper is to contribute to the intellectual property of the WIEF Foundation.
 The first edition focused on the Islamic economy and was published in October 2012, while the second edition on waqf was published in 2015.
 They were distributed locally and internationally as well as disseminated during the WIEF international outreach programmes and activities.